saiitanaa/CIATools/README.md

 ## Credit

-Thanks to Manurocker95 for creating CIABUILDER.bat
+Thanks to Manurocker95 for creating CIABUILDER.bat which was used in version 1.0

 Original CIABUILDER.bat project: https://github.com/Manurocker95/CIABUILDER